Certify Your Driving Top ↑

-Under new federal laws, every commercial driver must self-certify to the type of commerce he or she intends to drive.
-Certification began in February, 2013.
-Every driver must certify no later than January 30, 2014.
+Every commercial driver must self-certify to the type of commerce he or she intends to drive.

-Certain drivers ("excepted" drivers) will no longer be required to submit a Medical Examination Certificate to the DMV.
+Certain drivers ("excepted" drivers) are no longer required to submit a Medical Examination Certificate to the DMV.
 Employers, however, may still require an examination.

 Most CDL holders who drive CMVs in interstate commerce are "non-excepted interstate" drivers and will be required to submit a Medical Examination Card.
-Under the new laws, the information from the card becomes part of your DMV driving record.
+The information from the card becomes part of your DMV driving record.